Military Review

 Colleague - it was a bitter irony.

-A completely sufficient aircraft to deal with all potential opponents of the PRC - the range is enough even without an air refueling system.
-That's what can be done from the old man TU-16, and what kind of strategist will the Russian Federation get with a deep modernization of the TU-160!
+It’s a sufficient aircraft to deal with all potential adversaries of the PRC - the range is enough without a system of refueling in the air.
+Here's what you can do from the old TU-16, and what a strategist Russia will get with a deep modernization of the TU-160!

 I think that if the Union had not collapsed, then the Tu-16 of the latest modifications (such as Tu-16-k26) would probably have been modernized like this (with the installation of the D30K DTRD, new avionics, MPKPU for X15 and DB for X55, etc. )